-Due to high demand, we aren't taking any new referrals for our Befriending service until mid-August 2019.
+Due to high demand, we aren't taking any new referrals for our Befriending service at the moment.
 We are still taking new volunteers for the service so if this is something you are interested in, please follow the link.

 Here at Age Lambeth one of the ways we try to beat loneliness in later life is through our Befriending Service, where a volunteer visits an older person once a week in their own home.

 Our befriending service is for anyone in Lambeth who is a Disabled person, has long-term ill-health, lives with mental health issues, is an unpaid carer or is aged over 55.
 Research suggests loneliness can be as harmful to your health as smoking 15 cigarettes a day.
 Befriending provides a person with a valuable link to the outside world and often acts as a gateway to further support and social activity.
 We match each client with a suitable volunteer who visits them for one hour a week.

 A befriender visits you for one hour a week at mutually convenient times.
 The visits are usually in the clients home, but some of our volunteers meet their clients in a cafe or go for a walk.
 Some reminisce over old photographs, play cards or board games, or just sit and talk about their lives.
 Your befriender can be a great link to the outside world and help you access other services, but they themselves cannot help with personal care or offer to counsel - they are just there to socialise.

 Why choose befriending?